mpjp/DebuggingLibrary/README.md

 ------------
 This keyword library is based on [Robot Framework](https://robotframework.org/).
 In my experience in developing automation test cases, every time we want to check the specific action, we may run the whole test script but it also wastes a lot of time.

-So this library provides a keyword `Debug::Execute On Opened Browser` that can run the test scripts on the same browser.
+So this library provides a keyword `Debug::Execute On Opened Browser` that can keep running the test scripts on the same browser.

 Installation
 ----------